metal3-io/metal3-docs/design/baremetal-operator/reboot-interface.md

 appointed time before issuing an immediate reboot request to the BareMetalHost.
 This allows multiple reboots to be scheduled, scheduled reboots to be manipulated or cancelled, and a record to be left behind of past scheduled reboots.
-The proposed design could easily be extended to accomodate this requirement should it arise in future.
+The proposed design could easily be extended to accommodate this requirement should it arise in future.

 This API is not responsible for managing unprovisioned hosts, e.g. to recover